olizilla/oli.zilla.org.uk/_posts/2010-11-08-writing-scala.markdown

 Stubbed toe different
 ----------------------
 * equals and == is reversed.
 * If you forget to add the = in a def it means unit return.
 Combine that with the type inference and you get a method that doesn't return what you think.

+* order of mixins is important